macocu/LanguageModels/README.md

 conda activate torch-xla-1.11
 ```

-We have to set the TPU_IP explicitly apparently.
+We have to set the TPU_IP explicitly (apparently).
 You can find it under Compute Engine -> TPUs -> Internal IP.

 ```
 export TPU_IP_ADDRESS="IP_ADDRESS_HERE"